-Located in the South Shore neighborhood, Arnita Boswell Playground is an ideal location for families to spend a portion of their day relaxing and enjoying the outdoors.
+Located in the Woodlawn Community Area, Arnita Boswell Playground is 0.33 acres and is an ideal location for families to spend a portion of their day relaxing and enjoying the outdoors.
 This park contains a playground with swings, slides, and climbing apparatus.